patrickamsler/ml-notes/readme.md

 $$

 - $\lambda$ is the regularization parameter that controls the strength of the regularization.
+- m is the number of training examples and n the number of features or weights.
+- i refers to the training examples and j to the features or weights.
 - if lambda is zero, the regularization term has no effect.
 - the parameter $b$ is not regularized but can be included in the regularization term as well.
 - higher order features usually have larger weights, those features typically end up being more penalized by the regularization term.